cuckoosandbox/cuckoo/docs/book/src/introduction/what.rst

 software) and a number of Guest machines (virtual machines for analysis).

-The Host runs the core component of the sandbox that manages the whole analysis and execution process, while the Guests are the isolated environments where the malwares get actually safely executed and analyzed.
+The Host runs the core component of the sandbox that manages the whole analysis process, while the Guests are the isolated environments where the malwares get actually safely executed and analyzed.

 The following picture explains Cuckoo's architecture: